kkentzo/ork/README.md

 ### Global configuration

-As seen above, Orkfiles can also have a global section for setting up properties for all tasks such as environment variables, the default task (using `default`) etc. Global environment variables are overriden by local (task-specific) ones, e.g.:
+As seen above, Orkfiles can also have a global task that will be executed before anything else.
+The global task is useful for things like global environment setup, defining the default task, setup common dependencies etc. Global environment variables are overriden by local (task-specific) ones, e.g.:

 ```yaml
 global: